-HF RFID 13.56 MHz technology is a globally accepted frequency of RFID which can be used in multiple applications.
-The technology is ideal for product authentication and traceability solutions, as in the pharmaceutical sector.
+HF 13.56 MHz RFID technology is a globally accepted frequency in many RFID applications.
+The technology is perfect for product authentication and traceability solutions in the pharmaceutical sector.
 The most common applications are: access control, RFID in libraries, automated storage systems, ticketing for events and HF wristbands for hospitals.
-HF frequencies offer an exceptional result when RFID is used in harsh environments that deal with liquids or metals.View more
+Tags and inlays with HF frequencies offer a better result when RFID is used in challenging environments such as liquids or metals.View more

-UHF (Ultra High Frequency)chips with temperature and humidity sensors are increasingly being applied in todays markets with great success.
-UHF chips are passive tags that record different environmental changes and by instantly reading these changes, passes reall time information on the status of an item.
-They are composed of a RFMicron Magnus IC.
-They can be used in applications where active or semi-active sensors are not practical or to avoid battery maintenance.View more
+More and more UHF tags with RFID humidity and temperature sensors are becoming available.
+They are passive tags that record different environmental changes.
+By reading them we obtain information about their status.
+They are composed of a Magnus integrated circuit (IC).
+They can be applied in applications where active or semi-active sensors are not practical or to avoid battery maintenance.View more

 Find the RFID product or solution that meets your business needs.